drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/5_drash_approved_services/etag.md

   // Tell the resource what HTTP methods should have an ETag header set.
 In this
   // case, we are telling the resource to set it on the GET method.
 This means
-  // the GET method will response with a new "ETag" header. public services = {
+  // all responses to GET requests will contain an ETag header. public services = {
     GET: [ etag ],
   };